moveit/moveit2_tutorials/doc/how_to_guides/parallel_planning/parallel_planning_tutorial.rst

       max_acceleration_scaling_factor: 1.0
       planning_time: 1.5

 Optionally, it is possible to define a custom stopping criterion and/or solution selection function.
-If none are passed as an argument to the :code:`plan(...)`, all pipelines use their complete planning time budget, and afterwards the shortest path is chosen.
+If none are passed as an argument to :code:`plan(...)`, all pipelines use their complete planning time budget, and afterwards the shortest path is chosen.

 For this example, we're using the default stopping criterion and a solution selection criterion that chooses the shortest solution: